David Ragland PhD, MPH

 - Co-Director UC Berkeley Safe Transportation Research and Education Center (SafeTREC)

-David R. Ragland is an Adjunct Professor Emeritus of Epidemiology and co-Director of the UC Berkeley Safe Transportation Research and Education Center (SafeTREC).
+David R. Ragland is Professor Emeritus of Epidemiology and Co-Director of the UC Berkeley Safe Transportation Research and Education Center (SafeTREC).

-- State University of New York at Buffalo, Psychology, PhD, 1976
+- PhD – Psychology, State University of New York, Buffalo, 1976

-- University of California at Berkeley, Epidemiology/Biostatistics, MPH, 1981
+- MPH – Epidemiology/Biostatistics, University of California at Berkeley, 1981

 - Injury epidemiology (intentional and unintentional)